mauldevrinz/TUGAS-SPS-NO.2-KELAS-3B/README.md

 2. **Automatic Translation**: Translate recorded audio into a target language.
 3. **Database Upload**: Store recorded and translated data into a MySQL database.
 4. **Edge Impulse Integration**: Upload audio data to Edge Impulse for training deep learning models.
-5. **ESP32 Integration**: Deploy the trained model to ESP32 for real-time audio classification.

 ## Requirements